rachar78/slate/source/index.html.md

 deveui | Device eui of the device. access_token | Access token to be used with api.
 <aside class="success">
-Remember — acess_token is an access token to be used only if authentication is enabled!
+Remember — access_token is an access token to be used only if authentication is enabled!
 </aside>

 ## Unsubscription